monix/monix.io/_tut/docs/3x/reactive/observable.md

 ### handleErrorWith (onErrorHandleWith)

-`Observable.handleErrorWith` (alias for `onErrorHandleWith`) mirrors original source unless error happens - in which case it fallbacks to an `Observable` generated by given total function.
+`Observable.handleErrorWith` (alias for `onErrorHandleWith`) mirrors the original source unless an error happens - in which case it falls back to an `Observable` generated by the given total function.

 ```tut:silent
 import monix.reactive.Observable